karimaechihabi/hercules/README.md

 Each workload file is standalone, and currently all experiments are commented out.
 Some workload files run the same experiment, please only uncomment this experiment once.
 For instance, fig6_workload.sh and fig9_workload.sh both build indexes, so the commands for building these indexes should be uncommented only for one of them (unless the indexes were deleted for space considerations).

-Currently all commands are commented out.

-Once the workloads are modified, run hercules/experiments/repro_paper.sh
+Once the workloads are modified, run hercules/repro_paper.sh